IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 ### Label

-The combobox label can be set easily using the `label` property:
+The combobox label can be set easily using the `Label` property:

 ```html
 <igc-combo label="Cities"></igc-combo>